myromeo/tar1090/README.md

 ## Reporting a bug

-If you think you have found a bug, open an issue here on github.
+If you think you have found a bug, open an issue on [myromeo/tar1090](https://github.com/myromeo/tar1090/issues).
 Please check all the buttons and read all the tooltips before you do.
 Try deleting the browser cache for the tar1090 page.